raggsokk/Kraggs.Graphics.OpenGL/Progress.md

 Kraggs.Graphics.OpenGL
 ======================

+(OLD.
+Not Updated with info of redesign.)

 A list of work todo to track progress.

 ## Milestone Progress